zinsho/incremental_musings/_posts/2018-03-01-kg-shatter-profit.md

 script_link: /js/kg-shatterProfits.js
 ---

+As mentioned in my [previous
+post](./2018-02-28-kg-intelligentshatter.md), calculating shattering
-As mentioned in my [previous post][intellishatter], calculating shattering profitability is a separate process from implementing the shatter engine itself.
+profitability is a separate process from implementing the shatter engine itself.
 They can be paired together to ensure the engine is running when profitable and stops if you would run out of TC due to the **Cycle** or **Dark Future**.

 ### Unobtainium per Shatter